csabika98/DroolRuleEngineDiscountAndClaimJDK17/README.md

-# DroolEngineProject
+# DroolRuleEngineDiscountAndClaimJDK17

 ## Overview

-DroolEngineProject is a Spring Boot application that integrates the Drools rule engine to process business rules for order discounts and claim risk levels.
-This application allows for dynamic rule management, enabling you to define, update, and apply custom rules to orders and claims via a RESTful API.
+1. ** Spring Boot application that integrates the Drools rule engine to process business rules for order discounts and claim risk levels.
+2. This application allows for dynamic rule management, enabling you to define, update, and apply custom rules to orders and claims via a RESTful API.

 The project implements two key functionalities: